trevp/tripledh/tripledh.md

 impersonation attacks, and compromising both ephemeral private keys for a session does not enable decrypting it.

-[HMQV][] and variants provide similar robustness, and more computational efficiency, but have IPR concerns.
+[HMQV][] and variants provide robustness similar to QuadrupleDH, and have greater computational efficiency than TripleDH, but have IPR concerns.

 4. Acknowledgements
 =